dkim616/LoungePeek/README.md

 # Lounge Peek

+(In progress)

-This extension allows users to quickly view upcoming matches on CSGO Lounge.
+This extension will allows users to quickly view upcoming matches on CSGO Lounge.

 #### Available Information
 - Time until match or time passed